Training Heterogeneous Features in Sequence to Sequence Tasks: Latent Enhanced Multi-filter Seq2Seq Model: Introduction

+Representation learning is a machine learning technique for data analyzing.
+The neural networks perform space transformation that maps the input data from the input space to some other spaces, such as the latent space.
+In this work, the latent space refers to the output space of the encoder.
+It is a lower-dimension space comparing to the input space that preserve the features of the input data.
+We project a input data record on the latent space to obtain a vector, we denote the vector as the \textsc{representation} of this input record.
+Due to the abilities of dimension-reduction and feature-preserving, we can extract the representations from the latent space and directly analyze them.

+In machine learning, representation learning is the technique of automatically extracting representations from raw data and thus make it computationally feasible to process the data.
+Because different representations can differ in the explanatory factors of variation behind the data, the success of a given algorithm depend on the quality of the extracted representation \cite{bengio2013representation}.

-The representations are the outputs of the encoder, lying in the latent space.
-Latent space refers to an abstract multi-dimensional space containing feature values that cannot be interpreted directly.
-Instead, the values in the latent space are meaningful internal representations that are encoded from some externally observed data.
-The latent space intends to provide data that is machine recognizable/understandable to a computer through a quantitative spatial representation or modeling.
+The representation of a sentence is extracted from the last hidden state of the encoder.
+We denote the last hidden space of the encoder as the latent space.
+Sentence representations are lying in the latent space, whose features cannot be interpreted directly.
+Instead, the latent space representations are machine recognizable/understandable through a quantitative spatial representation or modeling.

-Latent space can be considered as a set of hidden features or internal representations over the input data, thus a small variation in the latent space may be caused by a large difference in the input data.
-The process of learning a latent space is to tune the parameters within the encoder and decoder to obtain a better representation of the data.
-A well-learned latent space would help the machine learning model better understanding the features and easily identifying the principal components of the data.
+In this work, we use an encoder-decoder model as the technique for representation learning, train the representations of the sentences.
+To further enhance the representations, we embedded a multi-layer perceptron enhancer.
+Both the encoder-decoder model and the enhancer is designed for generating good representations of the sentences.
+We assume that the representations of similar sentences should be closer.
+Hence we can divide the data into clusters and use feature-specific decoders to decode these representations, where each decoder is only responsible for one cluster.
+So, our paper has two major contributions: \begin{itemize} \item introduce a multi-decoder structure that can resolve the convergence problem that caused by large variance in the training data, \item demonstrate a positive correlation between the quality of the sentence representations and model's overall performance, which means we can further improve the model by enhancing the way of generating representations. \end{itemize}

+In our paper, we first discuss some related research in Section \ref{sec:relate}.
+Then, we describe the architecture of our Latent Enhanced Multi-filter Sequence to Sequence Model and the details of the training pipeline in Section \ref{sec:method}.
+Later in Section \ref{sec:experiment}, we conduct two sets of sequence to sequence experiments and empirically compare our results with the traditional RNN model and other benchmarks.
+We also provide samples to demonstrate why our multi-filter structure would enhance the performance.
+Last, we discuss the relationship between the quality of latent space clustering and model's performance in Section \ref{sec:discussion}, and point out some potential directions for future research.